uaegean-i4mLab/seal-issuer/README.md

 ---

-*Disclaimer: Although we tested the code extensively, the "PALAEMON-DB-PROXY" is a research prototype that may contain bugs.
+*Disclaimer: Although we tested the code extensively, the "SEAL-VC-ISSUER" is a research prototype that may contain bugs.
 We take no responsibility for and give no warranties in respect of using the code.*